camunda/camunda-docs-manual/content/user-guide/cdi-java-ee-integration/contextual-programming-model.md

 At runtime, a process is split-up into a set of individual units of work, performed by users and/or application logic.

 In Camunda CDI, a process instance can be associated with a CDI scope, the association representing a unit of work.
-This is particularly useful if a unit of work is complex, for instance if the implementation of a User Task is a complex sequence of different forms and "non-process-scoped" state needs to be kept during this interaction.
+This is particularly useful if a unit of work is complex, for instance if the implementation of a user task is a complex sequence of different forms and "non-process-scoped" state needs to be kept during this interaction.
 In the default configuration, process instances are associated with the "broadest" active scope, starting with the conversation and falling back to the request if the conversation context is not active.